Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

 \subsubsection{\textbf{Staged Deployment}}

 \textbf{Staged release strategies enable monitoring and patches prior to an open-weight release.} Model deployment is not a binary between fully closed and fully open.
 Different deployment strategies offer different trade-offs between openness and security.
 When a company has the resources to implement them, these options allow model developers to gradually increase access to a model before choosing to fully release it with open weights \citep{solaiman2023gradient}.
-For example, a developer could first provide API query access to a model to study its input-output uses.
-Second, they could offer access to a fine-tuning API to study risks from fine-tuning.
-Third, they could release only some layers of the model and enable access to the others through a collaborative inference API \citep{ren2023survey}.
+For example, beta testing \citep{ujkani2025} and fine-tuning APIs \citep{wu2024finetunebench} are common approaches by which developers can study and patch risks before a full open-weight release.
 These strategies allow developers to monitor how real users interact with their systems, identify emerging misuse patterns, and refine safety measures before a full open release \citep{casper2025open}.
-For example, observations following a staged deployment could help the developer identify a need for additional mitigations, such as unlearning (\Cref{sec:unlearning}).
+For example, observations following a staged deployment could help the developer identify a need for additional mitigations, such as unlearning (Section~\ref{sec:unlearning}).